SCR-270: SCR-270 radars on Hawaii prior to the Pearl Harbor attack

 Army Major Kenneth Bergquist returned to Hawaii after attending the Mitchel Field school intending to set up a coordinated system, but when he arrived he found the local Army leadership was uninterested in the system, and he was reassigned to his former fighter unit.
 Only when incomprehensible equipment began appearing did the army return Bergquist from his fighter unit and tell him his job was to assemble the equipment when it arrived.
 The commander in charge of defending Hawaii, General Walter Short, had a faint grasp of the weapons and tactics that Army technologists (led by Hap Arnold) were aggressively pushing them to adopt.
 Except in rare cases, there was little interest in assisting or even cooperating with the goal of setting up the air defense system.
 On his own initiative, Bergquist along with some other motivated junior officers built a makeshift control center without authorization, and only by scrounging.

-The first SR-270's became functional in July 1941 and, by November, Bergquist had only assembled a small team, but they were able to build a ring of four SCR-270-B's around Oahu, with one unit in reserve.
+The first SR-270s became functional in July 1941 and, by November, Bergquist had only assembled a small team, but they were able to build a ring of four SCR-270-Bs around Oahu, with one unit in reserve.
 The radars were placed on the central north shore (Haleiwa), Opana Point (northern tip), in the northwest at the highest point- Mount Kaala, and one in the southeast corner at Koko Head.
 However, initially no real communications system or reporting chain was set up.
 At one point the operators of one of the sets were instructed to phone in reports from a gas station some distance away.
 Although communications were eventually improved, the chain of command was not.
 And by explicit order of General Short, the radar stations were to only be operated for four hours per day and to shut down by 7am each day.
 The one operational radar set in the Philippines, by contrast, was put on continuous watch in three shifts in response to the war warning sent to all overseas commands in late November.